How to Start Running: A Beginner’s Guide to Running in 2020

 Every master was once a beginner.
 Every pro was once an amateur.

-You’ve seen your friends and colleagues sign up for various runs all year around and finally you’ve decided to cave and give it a shot.
+You’ve seen your friends and colleagues sign up for various running events all year around and finally you’ve decided to cave and give it a shot.
 Congratulations!
 You’ve made a life-changing decision that will transform your health forever.

-Those who have a successful run the first time tend to do it again and those who managed to go all the way in the first go, aren’t as scared to give it another go.
+Those who have a successful run the first time tend to do it again (yes, running is addictive!) and those who managed to go all the way in the first go, aren’t as scared to give it another go.

 See running is different for everyone.
 For the athletic-types, each run is a chance to beat their best time and for others it’s the time to clear your head, soak up some sun and simply get your heart racing.
 There are few things that clear your mind the way running does.